mga-97/r1-object-retrieval/modules/r1Obr-orchestrator/README.md

 ### Inputs
 There are two ways to send commands to this module:

-Sending an input bottle to the ports `/r1Obr-orchestrator/input_command:i` or `/r1Obr-orchestrator/voice_command:i` (the names can be modified in the .ini file).
+Sending an input bottle to the port `/r1Obr-orchestrator/input:i` (the name can be modified in the .ini file).
-The first port is designed to send commands via 'yarp write', while the second one is opened to receive voice commands (not yet implemented).
 The commands that can be sent to these ports are:
 - `search <object> <where>`: starts looking for "object" at location "where".
 In this case, if "object" is not found, the module will ask you if you want to continue the search in other locations.
 In this case you can answer `yes` or `no` using one of the input ports available.
 - `search <object>`: starts looking for "object" in all the map starting from the closest location